 DR KEITH WHEELER / SCIENCE PHOTO LIBRARY DR KEITH WHEELER / SCIENCE PHOTO LIBRARY

 Moss perigonium.
-Light micrograph of a section through the perigonium of a male haircap moss (Polytrichum formosum) plant, showing the paraphysis (pink, centre) and antheridia (male reproductive organs, red, centre) inside.
+Light micrograph of a section through the perigonium of a male moss (Mnium punctatum) plant, showing the antheridia (male reproductive organs) inside.
 The perigonium is a bundle of modified leaves surrounding the antheridia.
 The antheridia produce the male gametes (antherozoids, 'sperm') which fuse with the female ova (eggs) to ultimately form spores.
-Magnification: x7 when printed 10 centimetres wide.
+Magnification: x37 when printed 10 centimetres wide.

 Model release not required.
 Property release not required.